Mobile Search Menu

 Thomas Jefferson had a thing for coconut macaroons.
 Abraham Lincoln liked gingerbread men.
 Grover Cleveland preferred snickerdoodles.
 And for Jimmy Carter, it's a tie between his daughter's peanut butter cookies and his wife's oatmeal raisin cookies.

 Just as each United States president has brought his own style of governing to the Oval Office, he has brought his own sweet tooth to the White House.
-Presidential cookie favorites often give us fascinating glimpses into where and how the leader was raised, and reflect the times in which he served, according to Anne Byrn, The New York Times bestselling author of The Cake Mix Doctor, A New Take on Cake, and American Cookie: The Snaps, Drops, Jumbles, Tea Cakes, Bars & Brownies That We Have Loved for Generations.
+Presidential cookie favorites often give us fascinating glimpses into where and how the leader was raised and reflect the times in which he served, according to Anne Byrn, The New York Times bestselling author of The Cake Mix Doctor, A New Take on Cake, and American Cookie: The Snaps, Drops, Jumbles, Tea Cakes, Bars & Brownies That We Have Loved for Generations.

 “Cookie recipes are something we associate with holidays and family memories," Byrn explains.
 “Cookie recipes are something we hold onto.
 Cookies are incredibly nostalgic."

 In honor of President's Day, we're highlighting four favorite cookie recipes of our commanders in chief, and the stories behind them.
 If you elect to celebrate this patriotic day by making any of the recipes below from scratch, we salute you.
-And if you'd like to save some time so you can concentrate on the tasty add-ins, you can always order some bake at home dough.
+And if you'd like to save some time so you can concentrate on the tasty add-ins, you can always order some bake-at-home dough.

 We cannot tell a lie.
 These cookies are yummy